ProGamerGov/neural-style-pt/INSTALL.md

 ```

-After that download the neural-style-pt Github respository and extract/unzip it.
+After installing PyTorch, download the neural-style-pt Github respository and extract/unzip it to the desired location.

-Then copy the file path to your neural-style-pt folder, and paste it into the CMD terminal, with `cd` in front of it and then hit enter.
+Then copy the file path to your neural-style-pt folder, and paste it into the Command Prompt, with `cd` in front of it and then hit enter.

 In the example below, the neural-style-pt folder was placed on the desktop:

 ```
->cd C:\Users\<Computer_Name>\Desktop\neural-style-pt-master
+cd C:\Users\<Computer_Name>\Desktop\neural-style-pt-master
 ```

 You can now continue on to [installing neural-style-pt](https://github.com/ProGamerGov/neural-style-pt/blob/master/INSTALL.md#install-neural-style-pt), skipping the `git clone` step.